 An open call for experts was launched in October 2019 to invite relevant actors (including experts and non-experts, NGOs, private sectors, policy, etc.).
 A group of 19 experts were selected to ensure balance in disciplines, sectors, geographic and gender.

 The method selected to answer the request was the Join Fact-Finding Approach (JFF), restricted to its first stage on identifying research priorities.
 This method includes a multi-stakeholder consultation focused on identifying research priorities as a first step, with representatives from all perspectives.
 An open call for experts was launched in October 2019 to invite relevant actors (including experts and non-experts, NGOs, private sectors, policy, etc.).
-From a total of 42 applications, 19 experts were selected to constitute the Expert working group (EWG), all of them featuring a broad range of expertise and EU-wide geographical and gender representation.
+From a total of 42 applications, 19 experts were selected to constitute the Expert working group (EWG), all featuring a broad range of expertise and EU-wide geographical and gender representation.